andrewgreenberg/eaglecad-workshop/README.md

 # Andrew's EAGLE CAD Workshop

 You really want to hear me rant for 3 hours straight?
-OK, I warned you ;)
+OK, I warned you ;) These workshops are intensive 3 hour courses designed to get you going on making circuit boards.

 ## Getting Ready